Skip to main content

 Modes of transmission

-Most historical transmissions occurred through close contact with infected animals (bite, scratch or ingesting meat).
-The current global outbreak, however, is facilitated by human-to-human transmission typically during intimate contact.
+Most historical transmissions occurred through close contact with infected animals (bite, scratch, or ingesting meat).
+This is likely the origin of the current Clade I outbreak in Central and Eastern Africa, with subsequent household and close-contact transmission, especially amongst children, The global outbreak of Clade II, however, is facilitated by human-to-human transmission typically during intimate contact.
+The new clade Ib is spreading through sexual contact and household contacts.
 Most cases in the 2022 BC outbreak were exposed during close, intimate contact during sex.

 Human-to-human transmission occurs most efficiently via: